 Ballymastocker Bay, bedecked with an array of golden beaches was once voted as the second most beautiful beach in the World by the Observer magazine.
 This beach really is the jewel in the crown of the Wild Atlantic Way so don’t miss it!
 If you only have time to see one thing in Fanad, make it this beach and if you don’t have the time to walk along the pristine sand or dip your toes in the incredible clear ocean, take a stop at the viewpoint on the breath taking coastal road and at least get an amazing photo of this outstanding blue flag beach.

 From the pier at the Northern end of the beach you can take a sightseeing boat trip or a fishing trip to see the peninsula from the sea – call ahead to book this and of course all trips are weather dependent.
 Contact Sean at Deep Blue Watersports on 0879974255

-With plenty of time on your hands, book a table next door at Sarah’s Restaurant where you can soak up a bit more of the fantastic scenery from a table overlooking the bay.
+With plenty of time on your hands, book a table next door at The Pier Restaurant where you can soak up a bit more of the fantastic scenery from a table overlooking the bay.

 Portsalon Golf Club

 If you play golf be sure to call in to this marvelous links course which is currently ranked in the top 25 golf courses in Ireland by Golfdigest.
 Portsalon Golf Club offers golfers an opportunity to play golf on an original golf links design .
 Unspoiled, uncrowded, natural links land, surrounded by the spectacular Knockalla mountains and the beautiful white sanded beaches of Portsalon on the shores of Lough Swilly.
 Food and drink is also available at the clubhouse and non-members are welcomed.